MicrosoftDocs/cloud-adoption-framework/docs/plan/smart-assessment.md

 ## Assessment milestones

-The milestone feature in the Strategic Migration Assessment and Readiness Tool (SMART) allows you to measure your growth and improvement as you take the assessment multiple times.
+The milestone feature of the SMART tool allows you to measure your growth and improvement as you take the assessment multiple times.
 When you use the new milestone feature, you can look at how you improved individually in each area.

 :::image type="content" source="../_images/evolution.png" alt-text="Diagram that shows SMART evolution.":::